White South Africans: 2022 census accuracy controversy

 After the publication of the 2022 census results, it was reported that the undercount rate was 31%.
 The high undercount rate was reported as an issue of concern as it raised questions about the accuracy of the number of white, Indian, foreign-born and homeless people recorded in the census.

-Politics

-Painting of an account of the arrival of Jan van Riebeeck, founder of Cape Town.

-Former South African President Jacob Zuma commented in 2009 on Afrikaners being "the only white tribe in a black continent or outside of Europe which is truly African", and said that "of all the white groups that are in South Africa, it is only the Afrikaners that are truly South Africans in the true sense of the word."
-These remarks have led to the Centre for Constitutional Rights (CCR) laying a complaint with the Human Rights Commission against Zuma.
-According to the CCR's spokesman, Zuma's remarks constituted "unfair discrimination against non-Afrikaans-speaking, white South Africans....."

-In 2015, a complaint was investigated for hate speech against Jacob Zuma who said "You must remember that a man called Jan van Riebeeck arrived here on 6 April 1652, and that was the start of the trouble in this country."

-Former South African President Thabo Mbeki stated in one of his speeches to the nation that: "South Africa belongs to everyone who lives in it.
-Black and White."

-Prior to 1994, a white minority held complete political power under a system of racial segregation called apartheid.
-During apartheid, immigrants from Taiwan, South Korea, and Japan were considered honorary whites in the country, as the government had maintained diplomatic relations with these countries.
-These were granted the same privileges as white people, at least for purposes of residence.
-Some African Americans such as Max Yergan were granted an "honorary white" status as well.

 Statistics

 Historical population

 Statistics for the white population in South Africa vary greatly.
 Most sources show that the white population peaked in the period between 1989 and 1995 at around 5.2 to 5.6 million.
 Up to that point, the white population largely increased due to high birth rates and immigration.
 Subsequently, between the mid-1990s and the mid-2000s, the white population decreased overall.
 However, from 2006 to 2013, the white population increased.